HugoSantiago/Quickest-Way-Up/README.md

 # Quickest-Way-Up

-This is a Programming test for DevCo.
+This is a Coding test for DevCo.